Impact Analytics and Goal of

-To develop a strategy for disaster recovery, a Business Impact Analysis (BIA) must be performed.
-Through BIA, we assess the importance of major business processes and the potential losses that may occur upon interruption, and set the priority and scope of recovery.
+To develop a disaster recovery strategy, a Business Impact Analysis (BIA) must be performed.
+Through BIA, we assess the importance of key business processes and the potential losses that may occur if they are interrupted, and set the priority and scope of recovery.

-We group each unit task into groups, structure the overall work, and analyze it.
-Through analysis of the upper and lower work structure, you can understand the entire organization’s work structure as shown in the figure below.
+- Work structuring Group each individual task into groups to structure and analyze the overall work.
+By analyzing the parent and child task structures, you can understand the entire organization’s workflow as shown in the figure below.

-Key task identification After structuring and analyzing the work, we select frequently used tasks among the derived business processes as targets for business impact analysis.
-Business impact analysis is performed considering whether the work is directly linked to core services targeting customers, and whether it is important from the organization’s strategic perspective, taking into account these two aspects.
+Key Task Identification After structuring and analyzing the work, select the frequently used tasks among the derived work processes as the target for business impact analysis.
+The impact analysis of tasks is performed by considering whether the work is directly linked to core services targeting customers and whether it is important from the organization’s strategic perspective.

-The importance of a task is determined not only by the significance of the task itself, but also by its relevance to other tasks.
-The relationship between tasks can be classified as a precedence where one task is performed before another, a subsequent order where it is performed after, or simply a reference relationship.
+Task Relevance Analysis The importance of a task is determined not only by its own significance but also by its relevance to other tasks.
+The relationship between tasks can be classified as a precedence where one task is performed before another, a sequential order where it is performed after, or simply a reference relationship.
 The table below is a diagram that analyzes the relationships between tasks based on precedence and reference relationships.

 |---|---|---|---|---|---|---|---|